Information for Prospective Graduate Students

 Please contact the department office for information.

 Graduate students in acting may act in Mainstage or Studio productions every semester.
 A role in the third year of study will become the MFA Final Project in Acting.
-Students in the directing program direct at least one show each semester, including a Mainstage production as their MFA final project.
 Students in design receive design assignments every semester

 for Mainstage and Studio productions.